 NSW Government Partnership

-Outdoors NSW is proudly supported by Office of Sport, Sport & Recreation, an executive agency related to the Department of Premier and Cabinet.
+Outdoors NSW is proudly supported by Office of Sport.
 The Strategic Partnership Program funds specific projects that support the advancement of the outdoor community in NSW.

-Our scope for the July 16 to July 17 Financial Year involves professional development, governance training, review of policy and practice in the outdoors, support for industry research, hosting an outdoor community conference, policy development, providing up-to-date information and communication for the NSW outdoor community, and participation in the Federal Training Package Review.
+Our scope for the Financial Year involves professional development, governance training, review of policy and practice in the outdoors, support for industry research, hosting an outdoor community conference, policy development, providing up-to-date information and communication for the NSW outdoor community, and participation in the Federal Training Package Review.

 As part of our funding we are charged with continually working to improve the quality of experience of people in the outdoors in NSW by providing leadership, standards and developing the capacity of the outdoor providers.